deeplearning4j/deeplearning4j/examples-tour.md

 ### CSVExampleEvaluationMetaData.java

-DataMeta data tracking - i.e., where data for each example comes from - is useful when tracking down malformed data that causes errors or other issues.
+DataMeta data tracking - i.e. seeing where data for each example comes from - is useful when tracking down malformed data that causes errors and other issues.
 This example demostrates the functionality in the RecordMetaData class.

 [Show me the code](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/dataExamples/CSVExampleEvaluationMetaData.java)